REPLACING ANIMALS IN EDUCATION

 Watch our brief educational video, learn the benefits of non-animal alternatives, and access our free resources!

 Are you a science teacher looking for ways to switch to non-animal alternatives for dissection?
 If so, we’ve got you covered!

-We are currently engaged in several different research projects to explore the issue of replacing animals in secondary education.
+We have engaged in several different research projects to explore the issue of replacing animals in secondary education.

 Events and Outreach

-We have been working hard to support and engage teachers and students in schools across Greater Vancouver.
+We work hard to support and engage teachers and students in schools across British Columbia.
 Some highlights include:

-Science World Teen Tuesday events – for these events Science World restricts access to high school students and teachers.
-We are delighted to have been invited back for a second year, and will be attending events in 2017.
+Science World Teen Tuesday events – For these events Science World restricts access to high school students and teachers.
+We are delighted to have been invited back for a second year, and will be attending events in 2017 and 2018.

-BC Teachers’ Federation New Teachers’ Conference – we were accepted for a workshop at the 2016 and 2017 conferences, and will be applying to be part of the conference again in 2018.
+BC Teachers’ Federation New Teachers’ Conference – We were accepted to host a workshop at the 2016 and 2017 conferences, and will be applying to be part of the conference again in 2018.

-BC Science Teachers’ Association Catalyst Convention – we were invited to attend last year’s Catalyst Conference, and we ran an exhibit booth for the event.
+BC Science Teachers’ Association Catalyst Convention – We were invited to attend last year’s Catalyst Conference, and we ran an exhibit booth for the event.
 We had over 2 pages of sign ups for either information sessions or guest classes!
-We are delighted to have been accepted to be part of the 2017 conference in August.
+We were delighted to be part of the 2017 PSA Superconference in August.

 Surrey Teachers’ Association Convention – We attended the 2016 and 2017 Conventions and will be hopefully be back next year with an exhibitor booth and workshop for teachers.